• Skip to primary navigation

 Substitutions

 • Nuts: I use pecans in these cookies but you could substitute any nut you prefer.
 Walnuts would also be delightful.
+Or hazelnuts, like in my Flourless Chocolate Torte!
 If you omit the nuts, be sure to adjust the water because the filling might be too loose.

 • Spice mix: I use cinnamon but any of my spice mix recipes would be delicious.
 Substitute in equal parts my Pumpkin Spice Mix, Speculoos Spice Mix or Apple Pie Spice Mix to vary the flavor!